SirPlease/L4D2-Competitive-Rework/Dedicated Server Fresh Start/README.md

 > **My VDS has multiple cores and lots of RAM, can I run multiple servers simultaneously?!**

-Yes.  blahblahblah
+Yes.
+You just need to blahblahblah

 > **How do I get that super cool mix plugin the SirPlease servers have?!**

 You can't as he hasn't made it public.
-You can use the one created by LuckyLock though which is just as good.

-> **Something isn't working and the F.A.Q. doesn't provide answers either!**

-Both of these can be requested/reported in Github's issue tracker for this Project.
-You can do this [**here**](https://github.com/SirPlease/Server4Dead-Project/issues).
+You can use the one created by LuckyLock though which serves the same purpose with minor differences.
+To install this you will need to download the [plugin file](https://github.com/LuckyServ/sourcemod-plugins/raw/master/compiled/l4d2_mix.smx).
+Upload the file using filezilla to the addons/sourcemod/plugins/optional/ folder.
+Open the cfg/cfgogl/zonemod/confogl_plugins.cfg file and add "sm plugins load optional/l4d2_mix.smx" to the bottom of the file without quotes.

 > **I've installed the Tickrate Enabler and set my tickrate to 128 or higher, but on the net_graph the bottom value will still be 100!**